MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-simulations.md

 - **In progress** if you selected **Launch this simulation as soon as I'm done**.
 - **Scheduled** if you selected **Schedule this simulation to be launched later**.

+## QR code simulations and training

+> [!TIP]
+> QR code payloads are currently in Preview, aren't available in all organizations, and are subject to change.

+You can select payloads with QR codes to use in simulations.
+The QR code replaces the phishing URL as the payload that's used in the simulation email message in the following social engineering techniques:

+- **Credential Harvest**
+- **Link to Malware**
+- **Drive-by URL**
+- **OAuth Consent Grant**
+- **How-to Guide**

+For more information about QR code payloads and configuring a custom QR code payload, see [QR code payloads](attack-simulation-training-payloads.md#qr-code-payloads).

+For more information about reporting for simulations with QR code payloads, see [Reporting for QR code simulations](attack-simulation-training-insights.md#reporting-for-qr-code-simulations).

 ## View simulations

 The **Simulations** tab in Attack simulation training at <https://security.microsoft.com/attacksimulator> shows any simulations that you created.